-Extra nitrogen fertilization is needed by the coconut trees’ large green leaves to grow full and healthy.
+Extra nitrogen fertilization is needed by the coconut trees large green leaves to grow fully and be healthy.
 To supply this macronutrient, use a granular fertilizer with a 2-1-1 ratio.
 It should contain both slow and fast-releasing nitrogen.
 The quick release nitrogen system will give the tree a fast boost of nitrogen to stimulate overall plant growth.
 The slow-release system, on the other hand, will give gradual nitrogen to developing roots.

 Fertilizing young coconut trees

 Continue to fertilize the palm tree once the transplants have established by using a foliar fertilizer which is sold with either macro-nutrients or micro-nutrients.
 They’re different nutrients and they all come in small doses, but each one is necessary for plant production.
 Now lest’s talk about micro and macro nutrients!

 You may opt to combine them as most coconut growers do, or you may need the addition of a wetting agent to help the fertilizer nutrients pass through the waxy coating of the palm trees to where it can be absorbed by the plant.

 For fertilizers that don’t contain a wetting agent, add three to five drops of liquid detergent to every gallon of nutrient mix.

 Apply organic foliar fertilizer to young coconut trees when the weather is dry for at least 24 hours.
 That last part’s very important if you want the process to be effective!